aj0strow/ajostrow.me/db/articles/s3-static-hosting.md

 To add a vanity subdomain, like sandbox.domain.com for the staging environment, add the record as a CNAME and point to the staging endpoint.
 Now showing off unreleased features looks way more legit.
 Nice!

-It propagates in 300ms so the new vanity domain should be visible immediately.
+It propagates in 300ms so the new vanity subdomain should be visible immediately.

 ### Static Hosting